Kushner joins father-in-law's White House as senior adviser

 Jared Kushner will serve as a senior adviser in father-in-law Donald Trump's White House, the Trump Presidential Transition Team said Monday.

-The announcement ends speculation about Kushner’s post-campaign role but fuels questions about the future of his family’s Manhattan real estate business.
+The announcement ends speculation about Kushner’s post-campaign future but fuels questions about his new West Wing role and further involvement in his family’s Manhattan real estate business.

 The law requires Kushner, who was among Trump's most trusted and powerful campaign advisers, to take more significant steps than Trump to disentangle his business interests, given that conflict-of-interest laws largely do not apply to the president.